BuildingSync/website/contact/index.md

 ## Developer List

-Subscribe to the Developer List below if you would like to be informed/involved in detailed discussions about upcoming changes.
+Subscribe to the Developer List below if you would like to be informed/involved in detailed discussions about upcoming changes to BuildingSync's schema.
 Also subscribe if you are interested in adopting BuildingSync and need technical support.

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">